mgechev/revive/README.md

 `revive` accepts the following command line parameters:

 - `-config [PATH]` - path to the config file in TOML format, defaults to `$HOME/revive.toml` if present.
 - `-exclude [PATTERN]` - pattern for files/directories/packages to be excluded for linting.
 You can specify the files you want to exclude for linting either as package name (i.e. `github.com/mgechev/revive`), list them as individual files (i.e. `file.go`), directories (i.e. `./foo/...`), or any combination of the three.
+If no exclusion patterns are specified, `vendor/...` will be excluded by default.
 - `-formatter [NAME]` - formatter to be used for the output.
 The currently available formatters are:

   - `default` - will output the failures the same way that `golint` does.